Cloud-Sharks/mm-devops/ansible/README.md

 Day 0 architecture such as: VPCs, subnets, gateways, etc.

 Future plans:
-- Going forward, I'm refactoring my playbook to primarily deploy and configure my microservice clusters, with Terraform handling the static infrastructure.
 - Integrating Ansible with Jenkins

 How to run it: